Install SQL Server on a Mac

 This pulls the latest SQL Server for Linux Docker image to your computer.

 Launch the SQL Server Image

 Run the following command to launch an instance of the Docker image you just downloaded:

-You can replace the container name and password with your own if you like.
-Just be sure to make a strong password, or you may get an error (see below).
+Replace the container name and password with your own.
+Also be sure to make a strong password, or you may get an error (see below).

 Here's an explanation of the above parameters: